vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/3.utility-statements/use-syntax.md

 nebula> USE space1;
 ```

-Different from SQL, making a space as the working space prevents you to access other spaces.
+Different from SQL, making a space as the working space prevents you from accessing other spaces.
 The only way to traverse in a new graph space is to switch by the `USE` statement.

 > SPACES are `FULLY ISOLATED` from each other.
 Unlike SQL, which allows you to select two tables from different databases in one statement, in Nebula, you can only touch one space at a time.